michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 constantly listening to the feedback and as soon as you realise that the solution is not fit for purpose, you stop and change the direction, or refactor to allow yourself to take another path.

-The challenge is to make this happen - to **find a path from red to green to refactor, spending on each step no more that a minute or so**.
+The challenge is to make this happen - to **find a path from red to green to refactor, spending on each step no more than a minute or so**.
 On top of that, you have to **repeat this sequence time and time again until you solve the problem**.

 > If you had to spend no more than one minute on each step and at the same time deliver a fully working, correct solution, that would